Sonoma County, Windsor appeal state-mandated targets for future housing

 If Windsor’s current targets remain in place, he said, the town may fail to hit its numbers for reasons outside of its control, such as a lack of private financing.
 That’s now holding up two planned local apartment complexes near the SMART train tracks.

-Salmon worries Windsor might then miss out on crucial state affordable housing grants, which are tied to meeting the home development benchmarks.
-Municipalities that don’t make enough progress permitting homes can also face fines and lose land-use authority over proposed residential projects.
+Salmon worries Windsor might then miss out on future affordable housing grants, which some state lawmakers have tried to tie to home development benchmarks.
+Municipalities that don’t make enough progress planning and permitting housing can also face fines and lose land-use authority over proposed residential projects.

 Dave Vautin, assistant director of the Bay Area governments group, said the agency’s staff will closely consider all 28 appeals it has received from local Bay Area officials.
 A final determination is set to come by November.